practitioner perspective

 Ryan; We’re so excited for you and the team at the Weinberg College at Northwestern.
 The sky’s the limit in terms of all the connections that you can facilitate.
 Thank you so much for taking the time to chat with me and share a bit more about your partnership and some of these early months.
 We’ll be back to check on you soon and see how things are going in the future.

-Protopia’s artificial intelligence technology makes it simple for everyone in your community to connect.
-Without another app.
+Protopia’s artificial intelligence technology makes it truly simple for everyone in your community to connect for advice and support.
+Without another app to sign up for or learn.